Ming Dao

 Biography

-Ming Dao is the principal investigator and director of MIT’s Nanomechanics Laboratory and a principal research scientist in DMSE.
-He teaches 3.35 (Fracture and Fatigue) and 3.22 (Structure and Mechanics of Materials), which discusses the relationship between microstructure and mechanical properties.
+Ming Dao is the director and principal investigator of MIT’s Nanomechanics Laboratory and senior research scientist in DMSE.
+He teaches 3.35 (Fracture and Fatigue) and 3.22 (Structure and Mechanics of Materials), which discuss the relationship between microstructure and mechanical properties.

-His research interests include nanomechanics of advanced materials, cell biomechanics and biophysics of human diseases, and machine learning for engineering and biomedical applications.
-He has published more than 155 papers in peer-reviewed journals, including Science, Nature Materials, Science Advances, Nature Communications, PNAS, and Small.
-He was ranked in the Top 2% Scientists list established by Ioannidis/Stanford University in all four updates published in June 2019, October 2020, October 2021, and November 2022.
-He is also ranked as a top 0.5% researcher in both citation and h-index by Exaly.com.
+Dao’s research interests include nanomechanics of advanced materials, cell biomechanics and biophysics of human diseases, and machine learning for engineering and biomedical applications.
+He has published more than 165 papers in peer-reviewed journals, including Science, Nature Materials, Science Advances, Nature Communications, PNAS, ACS Nano, Biomaterials, and Small.
+He was ranked in the Top 2% Scientists list established by Ioannidis/Stanford University in all five updates published since 2019.
+He is also ranked as a top 0.5% researcher in citation and h-index by Exaly.com.

-He is a Fellow of the American Society of Mechanical Engineers and twice received the best paper award from the Japan Institute of Metals and Materials (2006 and 2013).
-He was named the 2012 Singapore Research Chair Professor in Bioengineering and Infectious Disease by MIT, and was a visiting professor with the National Institute of Blood Transfusion in Paris, and an adjunct professor with Xi’an Jiaotong University in China.
-Since 2018, he has been a visiting professor at Nanyang Technological University, Singapore.
+He is a Fellow of the American Society of Mechanical Engineers (2016) and twice received the best paper award from the Japan Institute of Metals and Materials (2006 and 2013).
+He was named the 2012 Singapore Research Chair Professor in Bioengineering and Infectious Disease by MIT, a visiting professor at the National Institute of Blood Transfusion in Paris (2016 to 2017), an adjunct professor at Xi’an Jiaotong University in China (2011 to 2020), and a visiting professor at Nanyang Technological University in Singapore (2018 to 2024).
 He has also chaired or co-chaired 18 international symposiums and workshops.